Consumer medicine information

 If you are taking Minipress for prostate problems, you will only have to take it until your operation.

-Minipress should be used regularly at the same time each day.
-If you miss your dose at the usual time, and it is within 3 hours before your next dose, skip the dose you missed and take the next dose when you are meant to.
+If it is almost time for your next dose (e.g. within 3 hours), skip the dose you missed and take the next dose when you are meant to.

 Do not take a double dose to make up for the dose you missed.